Famous Lockhart pitmasters from Black’s, Kreuz coming to Fort Worth fes

 Chicken for lunch

-Quincy’s Chicken Shack in Addison, a much-talked-about new flash-fried chicken restaurant from the founder of Twisted Root, will begin lunch service next week in time for spring break.
+Quincy’s Chicken Shack in Coppell, a much-talked-about new flash-fried chicken restaurant from the founder of Twisted Root, will begin lunch service next week in time for spring break.

 Quincy’s is open for dinner this weekend, then lunch and dinner daily beginning Monday; 505 Houston St., Coppell (off Bethel Road about 2 miles east of Bass Pro Shops), 469-251-9080, quincyschickenshack.com.